Tokenisation Algorithms

 Character

-The trivial case: every Unicode code point is a token.
+Every character is a token.
 Tiny, fixed vocabulary; very long sequences.

 Character tokenise